tsuACM/truman_acm_website/_pages/events.markdown

 *Meetings are held every other Tuesday at 6:00PM in Violette Hall 1148 unless otherwise specified.*

-**October 17th**: Automation Tech Talk

-Dr. Bindner will be giving a technical presentation about how to create an automated home entertainment center, including MQTT servers, Python and
-Javascript websockets.

 **October 31st**: Halloween Party and Hackathon Kickoff!

-ACM will be hosting a Halloween costume party potluck, with the kickoff for our Hackathon at the end of the night.
+ACM will be hosting a Halloween costume party, with the kickoff for our Hackathon at the end of the night.
 See the Events section for more details.

+**November 14th**: Hackathon Judging

+Teams will show off their hackathon projects and a winner will be chosen!

 [HT]: {{site.baseurl}}/hacktruman/